Omobolaji-Dev/git-tutorial-techeccentric/Vs-code/README.md

 ## Install the Git Extension for VSCode

+GitLens is a popular extension for the Visual Studio Code (VS Code) integrated development environment (IDE).
+It enhances the Git integration within VS Code by providing a wide range of features and capabilities that help developers understand and navigate through their Git repositories more effectively.
+GitLens is developed by Eric Amodio.

 - Once VSCode is open, go to the Extensions view by clicking the Extensions icon in the sidebar or using the shortcut Ctrl + Shift + X (or Cmd + Shift + X on macOS).

 - Search for "Git" in the search bar.